 How Does a 0% Balance Transfer Work?

-The 0% APR balance transfer is the best of all balance transfer promotions because you will pay no interest on the balance transferred during the promotional period.
-You typically need to have good to excellent credit to qualify for 0% balance transfer credit cards.
+The 0% APR balance transfer is the best of all balance transfer promotions because it means you won't pay any interest transferred amount until after the promotional period.
+Qualifying for a promotional balance transfer offer usually requires you to have good to excellent credit.

 Since there is no finance charge, all of your monthly payment goes toward reducing the balance (plus the balance transfer fee if you've been charged one).
 Once the 0% balance transfer ends, the regular balance transfer interest rate will go into effect on the unpaid portion of the balance transfer.
 You'll continue to be charged interest each month until the balance is paid off.

 You'll get the maximum benefit from a 0% balance transfer by paying off the entire balance before the promotional period ends.
 This lets you completely avoid interest on the balance, potentially saving hundreds of dollars.